srcshelton/gentoo-ebuilds/README.md

 * sys-apps/baselayout
     * Don't error-out if using 'lib32' for x32 libraries

-# Fixes to allow seperate '/usr' partition and/or operation without a '/run' directory
+# Fixes to allow separate '/usr'
+(... and/or operation without a '/run' directory)

 * sys-apps/openrc
     * Add optional 'varrun' USE-flag to allow 'run' to remain in '/var/run'